Close

 Citizens from numerous countries can enter Singapore without a visa for short-term stays:

-• 30 days visa-free: Most ASEAN countries including Malaysia, Thailand, Philippines, Indonesia, Vietnam, as well as India, China, and Russia
+• 30 days visa-free: Most ASEAN countries including Malaysia, Thailand, Philippines, Indonesia and Vietnam, as well as Japan, Canada, the Gulf states and China, whose citizens enjoy mutual 30-day visa-free entry since 9 February 2024

-• 90 days visa-free: United States, Canada, Australia, New Zealand, Japan, South Korea, and most European Union countries
+• 90 days visa-free: United States, Australia, New Zealand, South Korea, Switzerland, Norway and European Union countries

 • UK citizens: 90 days visa-free entry permitted

-As of 2026, regular passport holders from 159 countries visiting Singapore for tourism purposes do not require a visa and will be granted permission for short-term stay on arrival.
+As of 2026, regular passport holders from around 160 countries and territories visiting Singapore for tourism purposes do not require a visa and will be granted permission for short-term stay on arrival.

 Passport Requirements